-City of Duluth and Bay West presenting selected project poster at Brownfields 2017December 4, 2017 · Commercial, State, Local ·
+City of Duluth and Bay West presenting selected project poster at Brownfields 2017December 4, 2017 · Commercial, State, Municipal ·

 This week in Pittsburgh, the National Brownfields Training Conference 2017 is taking place at the David L. Lawrence Convention Center.
 Located just blocks from the famous Three Rivers meeting point, the conference is the “largest gathering of stakeholders focused on cleaning up and reusing formerly utilized commercial and industrial properties,” as stated on the conference’s website.